 Herbal Tinctures.
 This is a concentrated liquid form of one or more herbs.

-As a practitioner of Chinese Medicine, I was trained to cultivate wellness as well as to correct ill health.
+As a practitioner of Chinese Medicine, I was taught to cultivate wellness as well as to help correct ill health.
 As your partner in health, I will invite you to explore different dietary and life style adjustments sometimes before and/or together with the prescription of herbal formulas.
-I believe that healthy foods are the best medicine.
+I firmly believe that healthy foods are the best medicine.
 Herbal formulas will help you correct imbalances.
-My main intention, though is for you to understand how certain nutritional habits and food choices may be creating your present health imbalance in the first place.
-In more simple words, we will work together for you to learn to combine foods to eventually make your own “herbal formulas”.
+My main intention, though, is for you to understand how certain nutritional habits and food choices may be creating your present health imbalance in the first place.
+In other words, we will work together for you to learn to combine foods to eventually make your own “herbal formulas” and achieve optimal well-being.